jessica-chan-5/ultrasonic-c-scan-segmentation-for-composites/README.md

 In the above example, the first, third, and fifth peaks are a result of noise and slight changes in the data and do not represent peaks of interest.
 Prominence is a measure of how much a peak stands out because of its height and location relative to neighboring peaks.
 Any peaks with a prominence less than `minProm1` is not detected.
 By looking at the corresponding prominence value printed in the Command Window, a good choice for `minProm1` is 0.03, so that only the second and fourth peak are detected.

 5. Steps 2-4 can be repeated, if necessary, for setting `noiseThresh`.
 If the average of the signal at a point is less than `noiseThresh`, the point is not processed and set to zero.
-An example is seen in the bottom left corner of the figure showing raw TOF results with a too low `minProm1`

 6. Steps 2-4 can be repeated for setting `maxWidth`.
 If the width of a peak is greater than `maxWidth`, then the peak is marked as "wide".
 These peaks be be skipped when segmenting the TOF in `segcscan`.
 An example of a "wide" peak is shown below.
 These peaks represent damage that is close to the surface, blue, but where more than one peak is detected.